-It is possible that the main title of the report Giardiasis is not the name you expected.
+It is possible that the main title of the report Hantavirus Pulmonary Syndrome is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.

 Home treatment for diarrhea or bloody diarrhea caused by

 Do not use nonprescription antidiarrheal

 products if you have bloody or non-bloody diarrhea that you suspect may be

 caused by E. coli infection.
 These products include